Tyler-Pritchard/back-end-developer-challenge/README.md

 ##### Questions for D&D:

 * How should the resistance amount be determined in the damage function?
 How should Possible Damage Types be incorporated (as a data structure, a table)?
+* Are damage resistances calculated before or after the temp-hp?
 * Any specific tests that should be written?